hirototakao/image-search-bot/README.md

   - To search latest images through text or image.

 - latest update resource (image url)
-  - To search a latest information on which website includes the given image.
+  - To search a latest information on which is website relevant to the given image.